 The Code of Conduct draws from and expands on Perpetual's Core Values of integrity, partnership and excellence.
 The Code of Conduct underpins Perpetual's culture.
-The Responsible Entity Board and the Compliance Committee are informed of material breaches of the Code of Conduct which relate to the Schemes and the Responsible Entity.
+The Responsible Entity Board are informed of material breaches of the Code of Conduct which relate to the Schemes and the Responsible Entity.